Section 146 of the PLA states that (emphasis added):

 and the lessee fails, within a reasonable time thereafter, or the time not being less than fourteen days fixed by the lease to remedy the breach, if it is capable of remedy, and to make reasonable compensation in money, to the satisfaction of the lessor, for the breach.

-The relevant discussion is at paragraphs to of the judgment.
+The relevant discussion is in paragraphs to of the judgment.